LevelStefanpandichi789/WRO2026-Future_Engineers/README.md

 # The Team

-[YOUR NAME] (Left)
+[Stefan Pandichi
-Age: [AGE]
+Age: 17
-High School: [YOUR SCHOOL]
+High School: Colegiul National Pedagogic "Constantin Bratescu"

 Hi!
-I'm [NAME] from Romania, and this is my [X]th WRO season.
-This is my [X]th season in Future Engineers.
+I'm Stefan Pandichi from Romania, and this is my first WRO season.
+This is my first season in Future Engineers.
 I am passionate about robotics, especially electronics and the latest algorithms and tech.
 Over the years I have worked on multiple robotics projects including line followers, sumo bots, and air quality modules.
 Apart from robotics I also enjoy cybersecurity, programming, and cycling.

-# [TEAMMATE NAME] (Right)
+# Olteanu-Mihail Horatiu-Anton
-Age: [AGE]
+Age: 15
-High School: [SCHOOL]
+High School: Colegiul National "Mihai Eminescu"

 Hi!
-I'm [NAME] from Romania, and this is my [X]th WRO season competing alongside [PARTNER].
+I'm Olteanu-Mihail Horatiu-Anton from Romania, and this is my 1st WRO season competing alongside Stefan Pandichi.
 I have participated in RoboMission multiple times, gaining valuable experience in solving various problems that may arise while building a robot.
 I have a strong interest in technology and robotics and am always eager to learn and experiment with new ideas.

 ---